d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

-While you're already used to thinking of neural networks as "deep" in the sense that many layers separate the input and output even within a single sequence step, the length of the sequence introduces a new notion of depth.
+While you're already used to thinking of neural networks as "deep" in the sense that many layers separate the input and output even within a single time step, the length of the sequence introduces a new notion of depth.
-In addition to the passing through the network in the input-to-output direction, inputs at the first time steps must pass through a chain of $T$ layers along the sequence steps in order to influence the output of the model at the final sequence step.
+In addition to the passing through the network in the input-to-output direction, inputs at the first time steps must pass through a chain of $T$ layers along the time steps in order to influence the output of the model at the final time step.
 Taking the backwards view, in each iteration, we backpropagate gradients through time, resulting in a chain of matrix-products